HOME

 appearance of which it is desirable to preserve or enhance”.
 The Council and English Heritage under the Community Heritage Initiative have moved to enact the designation with the initiative so far progressing as far as the public consultation stage which concluded in July 2006.

 The area which lies around the greens was proposed for conservation because of its distinctive character straddling what was once the main access from the village to the confluence of the River Wey and the Thames.
 Buildings within the conservation area date mainly to the 19th century with only one modern structure, no. 5 Monument Green which dates to the 1960s.
 Apart from the Ship Inn the oldest is The Old House (no. 23) which is late 17th century.
+EM Forster the writer lived with his mother at Monument Green from 1904 with his mother and is said to have written A Room with a View, Howard's End and A Passage to India in the house.
 The area is surrounded by suburban housing of the late 19th and 20th centuries.
 Monument green is also designated as an Area of High Archaelogical Potential.

 The Ship Hotel c1965